hlais/Halim-Lais-Eden/README.md

 # Halim-Lais-Eden
-Chairs Increases Dynamically based of Table length
+Chairs are added dynamically based of table length
+HEX value applied to furniture
+Enter value to adjust space between chairs
+Create and print Json details to console

 Unity Editor 2019.4.25f1
 Following was applied: